contao/managed-edition/README.md

                     1002: "SET SESSION sql_mode=(SELECT CONCAT(@@sql_mode, ',TRADITIONAL'))"
 ```

+Note: For MySQLi the key is named `3` instead of `1002` which is shown only if PDO is used.

 See the [system settings chapter][2] of the user's manual for further information.

 ## Browser Compatibility